wvchallenges/se-challenge-expenses/README.markdown

 # Wave Software Development Challenge

+To run the app:

+1. Clone the repo
+> git clone git@github.com:findcongwang/se-challenge.git
+2. Bundle
+> bundle install
+3. Migrate the database
+> rake db:migrate
+4. Run the server
+> rails s

+For minimal setup, SQLite was used for DB and Bootstrap for basic UI.

+The following models were scaffolded, to properly store the imported data.

+- Expense
+- Category
+- Employee
+- Tax

+Money-rails was used for integer money handling, uploading a file multiple types will not create duplicate records (could enforce as model validation but specs not given).

+---

 Applicants for the [Software developer](https://wave.bamboohr.co.uk/jobs/view.php?id=1) role at Wave must complete the following challenge, and submit a solution prior to the onsite interview.

 The purpose of this exercise is to create something that we can work on together during the onsite.
 We do this so that you get a chance to collaborate with Wavers during the interview in a situation where you know something better than us (it's your code, after all!)

 There isn't a hard deadline for this exercise; take as long as you need to complete it.
 However, in terms of total time spent actively working on the challenge, we ask that you not spend more than a few hours, as we value your time and are happy to leave things open to discussion in the onsite interview.